huukhoa1412/nexus/README.md

           - PROVER_ID=<your-prover-id>
     ```

-3. Save the changes to the `docker-compose.yml` file.
+3. Save the changes to the `docker compose.yml` file.

 ## Running the Application

 1. Build and start the services:
     ```sh
-    docker-compose up --build
+    docker compose up --build
     ```